Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/firstwall_shaping.rst

 * Make preliminary first wall profile

 The preliminary first wall profile is drawn following some objects referred as "guidelines".
-This guidelines are the flux lines chosen by the designer, according to the input :math:`\Delta_{fw}` .
-Either the same offset or two different offset values can be used at the inboard and outboard.
+These guidelines are the flux lines chosen by the designer, according to the input :math:`\Delta_{fw}` .
+Either the same offset or two different offsets can be used at the inboard and outboard.
 For the single null, the guideline is obtained offsetting the LCFS by :math:`\Delta_{fw}`.
 For the double null, two guide lines are selected.
 They are the flux lines passing through the points lying on the mid-plane (IMP and OMP), and offsetted by :math:`\Delta_{fw}` from the LCFS.